arielgee/Sage-Like/.misc/tasks.md

 * add support to customize the sidebar context menu. add new preference `Customize sidebar context menu`
 * consider renaming `DROP_INSIDE_FOLDER_SHOW_MSG_COUNT` to `MSG_SHOW_COUNT_DROP_INSIDE_FOLDER`
 * add a new feed property to open items in reader mode in the propertiesView. this is a per-feed property and not a global preference. the feed property will be saved in the TreeFeedsData.
+* can Feed Preview benefit from Shadow DOM? => NO. benefit is small to none
+* open a feed-item in a container tab renders the feed-item as 'read' even if the user clicked on cancel in the 'Open in Container' dialog.
 ---